How to Buy Euros As an Investment

 Some popular forex brokers include:

 In general, the forex market is better suited for speculation than long-term hedging since the high amount of leverage translates to greater volatility.
 A small relative fall in a currency's valuation versus another currency could lead to a margin call and a complete loss for the investor.
-Brokers in these markets are also unregulated in many cases, which makes it important to conduct due diligence on a broker before participating in the market.
+Brokers in these markets are also unregulated in many cases, which makes conducting due diligence on a broker very important before participating in the market.

 Taking the Other Side of the Bet